Data Science Major, B.A.

 Sociology

-The sociology specialization enables students to understand how data, the analysis of data, and social scientific methodological approaches can be used to study people in society, including interpersonal dynamics, inequality, social structures, and cultural systems.
+The sociology concentration enables students to understand how data, the analysis of data, and social scientific methodological approaches can be used to study people in society, including interpersonal dynamics, inequality, social structures, and cultural systems.

 Code | Title | Hours |